 The front line

-Nurses serve on the front-line and have an important role in recognizing factors that place the older adult at risk for malnutrition.
-An interdisciplinary approach between nursing and nutritional services will not only support the identification of malnutrition risks, but it will help you capture the appropriate diagnosis.
+Nurses serve on the front line and have an important role in recognizing factors that place older adults at risk for malnutrition.
+An interdisciplinary approach between nursing and nutritional services will not only support the identification of malnutrition risks but will help you capture the appropriate diagnosis.

-As the Patient Driven Payment Model (PDPM) supports malnutrition identification, it does not give a true definition on how to capture the diagnosis.
+As the Patient-Driven Payment Model (PDPM) supports malnutrition identification, it does not give a true definition of how to capture the diagnosis.
 Providers, nursing, and dietetic professionals need accurate tools to reinforce their findings upon admission and with recurring assessments.
 Using a validated and appropriate screening tool is the first step in that process.

 Diagnosis under PDPM